Breast Reconstruction Options

 There are a few options for breast reconstruction, and which one you use will depend on your age, body type, and treatment plan.

 - Breast Implants: The breasts are filled with sacs of saline or silicone gel, or a combination of both.

 - Additional Cosmetic Details: In addition to reconstructing the breast, the surgeon can add a nipple, change the shape or size of the reconstructed breast, and operate on the opposite breast as well for a better match.
+Areola and nipple tattooing are also options.
 The plastic surgeon will be able to discuss with you the benefits and risks of each procedure and help you decide what will make you feel the most natural.

 Are There Any Alternatives To Breast Reconstruction Surgery?

-One alternative to breast reconstruction is a removable prosthetic breast that is worn in the bra.
+One alternative to breast reconstruction is a removable prosthetic breast that is worn in a mastectomy bra equipped with a pocket to keep the prosthesis in place.
 This will preserve the shape and look of the breast without the surgical procedures.
 Some women opt for a prosthesis to help balance out their weight and posture, too.
 Full or partial breast prosthetic forms and mastectomy bras are often times covered by health insurance.